ka11dna/XUEZ-Website/README.md

-## Phase 2/2: Website Developement Bounty
+## Phase 2/2: Website Development Bounty

-More details about the Website Developement Bounty will be added.
+More details about the Website Development Bounty will be added.